hunght/yt-dlp-gui/scripts/screenshots-scripts/screenshot-integration-guide.md

-# App Screenshot Integration Guide for Web Developers
+# iTracksy Screenshot Integration Guide for Web Developers

-This technical guide explains how to integrate the automatically generated feature screenshots into your landing page website.
+This technical guide explains how to integrate the automatically generated feature screenshots into the iTracksy landing page website.

 ## Screenshot Generation Technical Details